tansive/tansive/README.md

 Whether you are automating tasks that touch sensitive systems, creating AI agents that securely access multiple systems to gather precise context, or building new workflows on top of existing data, Tansive provides the foundation to deploy and run them safely while meeting compliance requirements.

 Tansive is not another agent framework.
 It's agnostic to frameworks and languages.
-Bring your own agents and tools—written in any language, using any interface, and Tansive will chain them together, enforce fine-grained policies, and manage their lifecycle.
+Bring your own agents and tools written in any language, using any interface, and Tansive will chain them together, enforce fine-grained policies, and manage their lifecycle.

 ---